 This alternative would result in 141 - 154 acres of constructed and functioning oyster habitat.
 Restoration efforts completed under Alternative 6 could achieve restoration of the full acreage (146) targeted in the tributary plan in the Tred Avon River.
-This level of restoration would satisfy the goal set to restore a minimum of 8 - 16 percent of historic habitat (68 acres) and the restorable bottom goal (125 - 251 acres).
+This level of restoration would satisfy the goal set to restore a minimum of 8-16 percent of historic habitat (68 acres) and the restorable bottom goal (125 - 251 acres).
 Maximizing restoration effort is important to provide the best foundation for long-term success and sustainability.
 This alternative would provide for maximum habitat restoration and thereby, maximize (compared to other potential alternatives) ecosystem benefits, resiliency, habitat diversity, and reproductive connectivity.

 Alternative 7: Full restoration with limits placed within navigational pathway.
-Plant spaton-shell on seed-only sites, extend restoration to areas that would provide 6 feet of navigational clearance outside the navigational pathway, and plant those reefs with spat-onshell.
+Plant spaton-shell on seed-only sites, extend restoration to areas that would provide 6 feet of navigational clearance outside the navigational pathway, and plant those reefs with spat-on-shell.

 USCG general guidance for oyster restoration plan design (see Section 5.4.2.2) includes a recommendation to not site restoration efforts within identified channels.
 In the absence of a maintained channel, USCG suggested maintaining a navigational pathway free of substrate reef restoration efforts.
 As documented in Section 5.4.2.2, coordination with USCG identified three sites that were located in the navigational pathway of the Tred Avon River that pose a likely impediment to navigation of the waterway.
-USCG recommended removing sites SS_08 (1.58 acres) and SS_58 (1.47 acres) from restoration plans to avoid navigational impacts.
-USCG recommended eliminating the portion of SS_13 that is channelward of the edge of the navigational pathway to avoid navigational impacts.
-This reduction would result in a loss of approximately 0.65 acres from SS_13.
-Revising the tributary plan for these three sites would reduce restoration efforts by approximately 3.7 acres, but would maintain the navigational pathway clear of sites that would reduce navigational pathway.
+USCG recommended removing sites SS 08 (1.58 acres) and SS 58 (1.47 acres) from restoration plans to avoid navigational impacts.
+USCG recommended eliminating the portion of SS 13 that is channelward of the edge of the navigational pathway to avoid navigational impacts.
+This reduction would result in a loss of approximately 0.65 acres from SS 13.
+Further, within the public review period, concern was raised that SS 13 would interfere with access to a private dock.
+In response to that concern, the southern half of SS 13 was removed from the plan resulting in a reduction of an additional 1.5 acres.
+Revising the tributary plan for these three sites would reduce restoration efforts by approximately 5.2 acres, but would maintain the navigational pathway clear of sites that would reduce navigational clearance to 6 feet and avoid impacting local waterway use.
+USCG raised no issues with pursuing seed-only sites within the navigational pathway.
 See Section 5.4.2.2 for a full discussion of USCG coordination and the navigational pathway analysis.

 Alternative 7 is identical to Alternative 6 with the elimination of SS_08, SS_58, and the reduction of SS_13.
-This alternative would replace the 8 foot water depth navigational clearance with a 6 foot water depth navigational clearance at substrate reef locations to construct 49 - 53 acres of oyster reef habitat in water depths between 6.5 and 9 feet MLLW in the Tred Avon River.
+This alternative would replace the 8 foot water depth navigational clearance with a 6 foot water depth navigational clearance at substrate reef locations to construct 47 - 52 acres of oyster reef habitat in water depths between 6.5 and 9 feet MLLW in the Tred Avon River.
 These reefs would then receive spat-on-shell.
-Based on current bathymetry, approximately 44.1 acres are planned for reef construction 1 foot in height (in waters deeper than approximately 7.5 feet MLLW) and reefs 6 inches high would be established on 9.3 acres (in water depths between approximately 6.5 and 7.5 feet MLLW).
+Based on current bathymetry, approximately 42.6 acres are planned for reef construction 1 foot in height (in waters deeper than approximately 7.5 feet MLLW) and reefs 6 inches high would be established on 9.3 acres (in water depths between approximately 6.5 and 7.5 feet MLLW).
 To provide adequate relief into the water column, restoration efforts target placement of at least a 6 inch high reef.
-Therefore, if bathymetry changes, any areas determined to have less than 9 inches of available water depth (6 inches for substrate and 1 - 3 inches for spat-on-shell) for reef placement prior to construction would be eliminated from final design plans.
+Therefore, if bathymetry changes, any areas determined to have less than 9 inches of available water depth (6 inches for substrate and 1 - 3 inches for spat-on-shell) prior to construction would be eliminated from final plans.